 You can put your feet a shoulder’s width apart or keep them together.
 Focus on keeping your posture sound and your movements controlled.
 Fewer sets performed with suitable form are always far better than rushing through your stomach exercises.

 Ensure that you perform this exercise on a stable surface and have ample cushioning under your lower back.
 For example, consider working out on a yoga mat or folded towel if you have hardwood floors rather than soft carpeting.

-Keep track of how many sets and repetitions you can perform and then escalate this number when you’re able.
+Keep track of how many sets and repetitions you can perform, and escalate this number when you’re able.
 With excellent form, you’ll trim your waistline in no time.
-You’ll also build strong core muscles that can effectively support your lower back.
+You’ll also build strong core muscles that support your lower back effectively.

-While you can’t target belly fat, the best way to lose it is with a balanced diet, drinking lots of water, and at least 30 minutes of exercise a day that includes weightlifting and cardio.
+While you can’t target belly fat, the best way to lose it is with a balanced diet, drinking lots of water, and at least 30 minutes of exercise daily, including weightlifting and cardio.
 In addition, stomach exercises strengthen your core and isolate and focus on the group of muscles.
 Finally, the best diets focus on a balanced approach to help you take the weight off and keep it off.
 Besides, your diet includes supplements to fill in the gaps that your diet cannot.

 If you or someone you know is considering bodybuilding, share this article on Facebook or Twitter so that others can learn more about building muscle.